 One might be tempted to use the full capacity of the washing machine and fill it to the top.
 When there are tons of dirty laundry lying around, anyone would think the same.
 However, it’s a bad idea to fill it to the top, because it will make the clothes even damper.
 Filling the washing machine to its full capacity will be hurtful, and the clothes will be more creased, giving you a hard time ironing them.
 The same thing is going to happen if you have a tumble dryer.
 Too many clothes will reduce the efficiency of the motor, and again, you’d be left with damper clothes.

 There is no way of washing all the clothes at the same time, during monsoon.
-How about you prioritize the important clothes, wash them first and then move towards the fewer priority ones?
+Rather prioritize the important clothes, wash them first and keep less prioritized ones stored in your laundry basket.
+When you're done with the most important ones only then move towards the fewer priority ones.
 One could always expect the luxury of having ample space to dry clothes, but what if you do not have that luxury?
 However, by prioritizing, you can do wash clothes in one go, and even with less space to dry the washed clothes, you will be the winner.
 Please make sure to only wash those clothes that are your requirement for the day or week for your office and home.

 2. Dripping off excess water: